prabathjayatissa/PenetrationTesting/README.md

 A penetration tester acts like an ethical hacker:
 - Finds vulnerabilities
 - Exploits them safely
-- Reports how to fix them
+- Reports how to fix them.

 ---